galeski/pdf-organizer/readme.md

 TODO:

 1. ability to add pdf files to the server.
+DONE
-2. ability to read basic metadata of pdf files
+2. ability to read basic metadata of pdf files DONE
-3. ability to take a snapshot of pdf cover page
+3. ability to take a snapshot of pdf cover page DONE
-4. ability to add some additional useful data, like word count, language, maybe AI summarization
+4. ability to add some additional useful data, like word count, language, maybe AI summarization WIP
+5. DB WORK

 Schema:
 User {